 TfNSW has received approval from the NSW Minister for Planning to construct and operate the M4-M5 Link (the project), which will comprise a new multi-lane road link between the M4 Motorway at Haberfield and the M8 Motorway at St Peters (refer to Figure 1).
 The project will also include an interchange at Lilyfield and Rozelle (the Rozelle interchange) and a tunnel connection between Anzac Bridge and Victoria Road, east of Iron Cove Bridge (Iron Cove Link) (refer to Figure 2).
 In addition, construction of tunnels, ramps and associated infrastructure to provide connections to the future Western Harbour Tunnel project will be carried out at the Rozelle interchange.
-Pedestrian and cyclist connectivity improvements will also be delivered on Victoria Road and within the Rozelle local road network (refer to Figure 3).
+Pedestrian and cyclist connectivity improvements will be delivered on Victoria Road and within the Rozelle local road network (refer to Figure 3).
+The project will also provide enhanced park facilities as part of the final transformation of Rozelle Rail Yards into new open space (refer to Figure 4).